kennethgring/40kBattleSim/README.md

 The simulation results that only need to be computed once, when the user adds a simulation.

+*If no such data is saved, then this class is completely unnecessary.*

 ## `class Entry<UnitType>`

 Represents a UnitType in the database.
 Contains the UnitType object, the UserId of its owner, and its primary key.

-*Or maybe we should add these extra fields to the UnitType classes.*
+*Or maybe we should add these extra fields to the UnitType classes...*